wisniewskikr/chrisblog-it-java-springboot/arichitectures/reactive-programming/java-springboot-helloworld-rp-webflux-mono-webclient/README.md

 1. User via any browser sends request to application for a content.
 1. Application HelloWorld sends request to it's own endpoint called "be" via WebClient
 1. Application HelloWorld sends back response to it's own defauld endpoint via WebClient
 1. Application HelloWorld returns response with JSON containing message, port and UUID.
 This response is presented to User via browser.
-This response is presented in pieces - one by one with 2 deconds delay

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.